-If you want to learn more about how your skills and work experience can prepare you for a career change, a new tool called Skills Match hosted on the Job Outlook website will be publicly available from July 2019.
+If you want to learn more about how your skills and work experience can prepare you for a career change, Skills Match on Job Outlook can help.

 Transferable skills are increasingly important in assisting workers to move between jobs in a dynamic economy.
-Skills Match will highlight careers that you may not have previously considered but that have shared skillsets with your work experience.
-It will also highlight potential skills gaps along with pathways information to address them.
+Skills Match can highlight careers that you may not have previously considered but that have shared skillsets with your work experience.
+It will also highlight potential skills gaps along with pathways information to help you make the leap.

 Identifying your skills